 They each provide unique amenities and experiences for your next trip to Detroit.

-Here’s a closer look at six of them.
+Here’s a closer look at five of them.

 The Foundation Hotel